jamie2210/CI_MS3_RR/README.md

 #### __Target Audience__

 Target audience is for anyone with in interest in Drum and Base, while raves are for 18 year olds an over, the age one appreciate the music and experiences from fellow enthusiasts is any age so it would be restrictive to set a specific target audience.
-That said, I would imagine it will appeal mostly to those aged 16 - 50 as those are the ages that will have experienced joys of Drum and Bass and the raves most.
+That said, I would imagine it will appeal mostly to those aged 16 - 50 as those are the ages that will have experienced joys of Drum and Bass and the raves most since it's birth in the mid 90's.

 #### __First Time Visitor Goals__